 The Icelandic lamb, pork and beef hot dog

 The Icelandic Hot dog should definitely be on your top ten Icelandic foods to try.
 There is no fast food that comes close in popularity to the Icelandic Hot Dog.
 We call them Pylsur or Pulsur.
 The best hot dog you find is the ones sold at Bæjarins Beztu.
 That literally means The Town’s Best.
 And it’s actually true.
-And that, of course, is where we stop in our Reykjavik Food Tour.
+And that, of course, is where we stop in our Reykjavik Food Lovers Tour.

 So how to order a hot dog?

 The easiest thing to do is to order “one with everything “.
 That means you will be served a hot dog in a soft bread bun with raw onions, fried onions, special ketchup made with apples, lightly spiced mustard, and remoulade.
 Remoulade is a mayonnaise that has been mixed with gherkins and capers.

 Bill Clinton came to Iceland in 2004 and asked for one with just mustard.
 We call it the Clinton.
 But I think he made a grave mistake; it is just so much better with all the other stuff.
 No decent Icelander would have just the mustard!

 Kim Kardashian and the Kardashian clan also came to Iceland a few years ago.
 We’re unsure what she ordered, but hopefully, one with everything.

 The hot dog is mainly made with lamb, pork, and beef.
 It’s rich in flavour, and at the Town’s Best, they are rumoured to be braised in beer.

 This is one of the oldest operating companies in Reykjavik, serving hot dogs for over 80 years.
 It is a family-run company that has been selling hot dogs for over four generations.